CASE STUDY CONCEPT: Maximizing Supply Chain Performance to Increase Company Profits.

 Once you have obtained your best simulation results and downloaded the simulation data into your P&L reporting template, save your supply chain model by clicking on Options > Create Save State in the upper right corner of the Edit screen.
 The file saved will have the latest time stamp.

 In your account screen, click on “Download Save State” button to download the file and rename the file as <yourname>.json where <yourname> is your first and last name.
-Attach this .json file of your supply chain model plus your P&L Report spreadsheet to an email and send them to your course instructor.
+Attach this .json file with your supply chain model and the spreadsheet with your P&L Report to an email and send them to your course instructor (see further instructions in “Download and Share Supply Chain Models“).

 You will be evaluated based on the Net Profit generated by your solution, and on route optimization used in your supply chain.
 Net Profit is calculated by deducting inventory holding cost from gross profit.
 Inventory holding cost is estimated at 25% of the value of on-hand inventory left at the end of your 30-day simulation.
 Extra points will also be awarded for creative transportation solutions that maximize use of vehicles and transportation infrastructure on delivery routes.